PsychoLlama/recommendations/README.md

 - [nix-darwin](https://github.com/nix-darwin/nix-darwin): Manages the macOS host as though it's a NixOS system.
 (You'd still use Home Manager for everything cross-platform.)
 - [colmena](https://github.com/zhaofengli/colmena): Remote deployment tool built for NixOS.
 Ideal for managing pet servers such as home labs.
 - [nix-direnv](https://github.com/nix-community/nix-direnv): Integrates with `direnv` to automatically load development environments when you `cd` into a project.
 - [noogle](https://noogle.dev/): Search engine for the Nix language.
-Particularly useful for discovering `lib` functions.
+Invaluable for discovering `lib` functions.
+- [nix-output-monitor](https://github.com/maralorn/nix-output-monitor): What's nix building right now?
+Why?
+Nom answers, and does it with style.
+- [dix](https://github.com/manic-systems/dix): Unfortunately named, but tremendously useful.
+Diffs nix closures to see what changed.
+- [nh](https://github.com/nix-community/nh): Alternative CLI over NixOS/Home Manager/Nix Darwin.
+Try it.
+You won't go back.

 ## Terminal Tools